rowich/Teslalogger2gpx/README.md

 # Teslalogger2gpx
  Extract GPS trip data from the Teslalogger database and convert to GPX file format

+ v0.9.1 - fix wrong bahaviour, if a named location contains "(" or ")"
  v0.9   - (dramatically) speed improvement to find start date in data

  v0.5   - speed and usage optimised release
           only one script, no temporary CSV file, much faster

  Code is based on Powershell (tested with Windows 10/2004 built-in Powershell v5.x [non Core])